oSoc18/SmartFlanders-blog/_posts/2018-7-11-Problems-With-Datasets.md

 - Everyone has it's own vocabulary
 -  ...

-THe point here is simple: no standards are available to structure your dataset to achieve interaction with other datasets!
+The point here is simple: no standards are available to structure your dataset to achieve interaction with other datasets!

 ## How we tried to tackle this problem